 I’m not the kind of nutritionist who is going to tell you to be a teetotaler this holiday season and move on because frankly that’s just unrealistic and unhelpful.
 What I will do is provide you with all the sweet nutrients and tips to help you at least avoid the epic post-party hangover.

-Oftentimes at these parties there are very few veggies and fruits consumed, unless they’re baked into some sort of cheese or covered in chocolate, so we can end up missing out on some key micronutrients needed to keep our holiday glow radiating from the inside out.
+Oftentimes at these parties there are very few veggies and fruits consumed, unless they’re baked into some sort of cheese or covered in chocolate (YUM), so we can end up missing out on some key micronutrients needed to keep our holiday glow radiating from the inside out.

-So what’s a guy or gal to do?
+So what’s a person to do?
 Load up on juices and smoothies between events of course!
-The power of a green smoothie to help calm inflammation caused by too many sugary treats is simply magical.
+The power of a green smoothie to boost your micronutrient and antioxidant intake is unparalleled (well probably not, but you know what I mean).
 I’ve been enjoying a super simple one lately:

 - 1 handful parsley

 - 1 handful spinach